-232.17 Rights of creditors of the donee.
+702.17 Rights of creditors of the donee.
 (1) GENERAL POLICY.
-If the donee has either a general power or an unclassified power which is unlimited as to permissible appointees except for exclusion of the donee, his estate, his creditors and the creditors of his estate, or a substantially similar exclusion, any interest which the donee has power to appoint or has appointed is to be treated as property of the donee for purposes of satisfying claims of his creditors, as provided in this section.
+If the donee has either a general power or an unclassified power which is unlimited as to permissible appointees except for exclusion of the donee, the donee's estate, the donee's creditors and the creditors of the donee's estate, or a substantially similar exclusion, any interest which the donee has power to appoint or has appointed is to be treated as property of the donee for purposes of satisfying claims of the donee's creditors, as provided in this section.

 (2) DURING LIFETIME OF THE DONEE.
 If the donee has an unexercised power of the kinds specified in sub.
-(1), and he can presently exercise such a power, any creditor of the donee may by appropriate proceedings reach any interest which the donee could appoint, to the extent that the donee's individual assets are insufficient to satisfy the creditor's claim.
+(1), and can presently exercise such a power, any creditor of the donee may by appropriate proceedings reach any interest which the donee could appoint, to the extent that the donee's individual assets are insufficient to satisfy the creditor's claim.
 Such an interest is to be treated as property of the donee within ch.
-273. If the donee has exercised such a power, the creditor can reach the appointed interests to the same extent that under the law relating to fraudulent conveyances he could reach property which the donee has owned and transferred.
+816. If the donee has exercised such a power, the creditor can reach the appointed interests to the same extent that under the law relating to fraudulent conveyances the creditor could reach property which the donee has owned and transferred.

 (3) AT DEATH OF THE DONEE.
-If the donee has at the time of his death a power of the kinds specified in sub.
-(1), whether or not he exercises the power, any creditor of the donee may reach any interest which the donee could have appointed or has appointed, to the extent that the claim of the creditor has been filed and allowed in the donee's estate but not paid because the assets of the estate are insufficient.
+If the donee has at the time of his or her death a power of the kinds specified in sub.
+(1), whether or not the donee exercises the power, any creditor of the donee may reach any interest which the donee could have appointed or has appointed, to the extent that the claim of the creditor has been filed and allowed in the donee's estate but not paid because the assets of the estate are insufficient.

 (4) ASSIGNMENT FOR BENEFIT OF CREDITORS.
-Under a general assignment by the donee for the benefit of his creditors, the assignee may exercise any right which a creditor of the donee would have under sub.
+Under a general assignment by the donee for the benefit of the donee's creditors, the assignee may exercise any right which a creditor of the donee would have under sub.
 (2).

 (5) THIRD PARTIES IN GOOD FAITH PROTECTED.
 Any person acting without actual notice of claims of creditors under this section incurs no liability to such creditors in transferring property which is subject to a power or which has been appointed; and a purchaser without actual notice and for a valuable consideration of any interest in property, legal or equitable, takes such interest free of any rights which a creditor of the donee might have under this section.
+History: Sup.
+Ct.
+Order, 67 Wis.
+2d 585, 777 (1975); 1975 c.
+218; 1993 a.
+486.

-232.19 Matters governed by common law.
+702.19 Matters governed by common law.
 As to all matters within the scope of those sections of ch.
-232 [Stats.
-1963] which have been repealed, and not within this chapter or any other applicable statute, the common law is to govern.
+232, 1963 stats., which have been repealed, and not within this chapter or any other applicable statute, the common law is to govern.
 This section is not intended to restrict in any manner the meaning of any provision of this chapter or any other applicable statute.